 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Clarion University, see our tuition and fees and room and board pages.

 Student Loan Debt

-The student loan default rate at Clarion University is 8.5%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Clarion University is 10.0%.
+This is about the same as the national default rate of 10.1%.

 How Much Money Do Clarion University Graduates Make?students who graduate with a bachelor's degree from Clarion University make about $37,900 a year during their first few years of employment after graduation.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of Clarion University of Pennsylvania

 Contact details for Clarion University are given below.

 Clarion University of Pennsylvania Majorsstudents from 51 majors graduated from Clarion University of Pennsylvania.
 Of these students, 1,011 received undergraduate degrees and 337 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.